arangodb/arangodb/Documentation/Books/Manual/Foxx/Reference/Configuration.md

   Whether the parameter is required.

 If the configuration has parameters that do not specify a default value, you need to configure the service before it becomes active.
-In the meantime a fallback servicelication will be mounted that responds to all requests with a HTTP 500 status code indicating a server-side error.
+In the meantime a fallback service will be mounted that responds to all requests with a HTTP 500 status code indicating a server-side error.

 The configuration parameters of a mounted service can be adjusted from the web interface by clicking the *Configuration* button in the service details.